 The track conditions in March are much the same as February, although slightly cooler after the scorching hot February days.
 Near the end of March the mornings and late afternoons start to cool off, but the midday temperatures are still what they were in February.

 Ahh, April.
 A sweaty hikers dream.
 Much like March, the day begins cool and warms up very quickly, only to drop off again around 3 – 4pm.
 The sun drops a bit quicker over the horizon so those long balmy summer afternoons are coming to an end.
 It’s best to get out on the track early if you can, aim to be walking by 7.30am, that way you’ll be down off the track in good time and catching a beautiful sunset on your descent.
 If you love cool mornings and warm days, this is the best time for you to hike the Tongariro Alpine Crossing.

 Traditionally Walking Legends ceases guided walks in the Tongariro National Park at the end of April.
 We’re more fair-weather hikers, so we hibernate over the winter.
-We offer a 3.5 day guided hiking tour of the Tongariro National Park, including the Tongariro Alpine Crossing on our ‘Tongariro Hiking Tour.’
+We offer a guided hiking tour of the Tongariro National Park, including the Tongariro Alpine Crossing on our 4-day, lodge-based ‘Tongariro Hiking Tour.’
 For added safety and security join one of our guided hiking tours and leave all the hard stuff to us!
 Just bring your boots and we’ll do the rest.